Offshore Investments: Where the Billionaire Keeps his Money

 This article is concerned with passive income, and how to invest internationally like the absolute elite.

 First, a question:

 “I’ve got a significant amount of funds that I don’t have any immediate plans for.
-I don’t want to lose money to inflation, but I don’t trust the stock market, but I don’t just want to park it in a CD and take the paltry return.
+I don’t want to lose money to inflation, but I don’t trust the stock market, and I don’t just want to park it in a CD and take the paltry return.
 I’ve gotten burned by the real estate market, and I already invest in gold.
 Would love to hear your advice on other investments available offshore…”

 Despite offshore myths, offshore investing is completely legal, completely legit, and you are hedging against sovereign by placing multiple flags around the globe.
 Besides, Mitt Romney invests offshore…

-Offshore investments benefits
+Offshore investment benefits

 - Currency diversification

 - Potential for Increased profits (due to currency arbitrage)

 - Potentially Lowered Risk